agilanbu/Game2048Agilanbu/README.md

 2048 game in native platform using kotlin language.

 # 2048 Android (Kotlin version)
-This game is planned to be published in google play store as soon.
-Now I am publishing the full source code of this game with any permission.
-Just have fun and enjoy ;)

 This project contains:
 - This game does not utilize any of the google play services and "No" leaderboard and achievements.
 - Language support (English).